dehtrim/forgevigil/README.md

 forgevigil
 ==========

-Forge Vigil is a web UI design to assist Minecraft owners manage their server.
-Throw a user friendly web UI.
+Forge Vigil is a web UI design idea to assist Minecraft owners in managing their server.
+The main goal is to make forgevigil as user friendly for your staff as possible.